Solving the Inverse Source Problem in Femtoscopy with a Toy Model: THEORETICAL FRAMEWORK

+where $\mathsf{T}$ denotes the matrix transpose.
+Eq.\,(\ref{Tikhonov variation}) illustrates how Tikhonov regularization stabilizes the inversion: the addition of $\alpha L^\mathsf{T}L$ effectively reduces the condition number of the system.
+In particular, the regularized system maps $\sigma_i$ to $\sigma_i + \alpha$ (for an appropriate $L$), so that the original condition number $\sigma_1/\sigma_n$ becomes

+This clearly suppresses the amplification of noise in the small‑singular‑value directions and renders the problem well‑posed.

 A crucial aspect of the Tikhonov regularization is the choice of the regularization parameter $\alpha$.
+The Tikhonov functional illustrates that the choice of the regularization parameter $\alpha$ governs a trade-off between the fidelity term and the regularization term.
+If $\alpha$ is excessively large, the regularization term dominates, thereby forcing the solution toward zero.
+Conversely, if $\alpha$ is too small, the fidelity term prevails and the inherent ill-posedness of the inverse problem re-emerges.
 Empirically, $\alpha$ often exhibits a broad plateau region that aids its robust selection.
-In this work, we employ the well-established L-curve criterion~\cite{Xiong:2022uwj,Xiong:2025obq,Ling:2025olz,The_posterier_parameter_choice,HPC_1993,L_curve_for_discrete_ill_posed_problem}, which leverages the systematic trade-off between the residual $\|K S_\alpha^\delta - C^\delta\|_{l^2}$ and the penalty $\| L S_\alpha^\delta \|_{l^2}$: as $\alpha$ decreases, the residual decreases while the penalty increases.
+Numerous methods have been developed in inverse problems for determining the regularization parameter, including the L-curve criterion, the quasi-optimality criterion and the discrepancy principle, among others~\cite{Kirsch_2011,Engl_1996}.
+In this work, we employ the well-used L-curve criterion~\cite{The_posterier_parameter_choice, HPC_1993}, which leverages the systematic trade-off between the residual $\|K S_\alpha^\epsilon - C^\epsilon\|_{l^2}$ and the penalty $\| L S_\alpha^\epsilon \|_{l^2}$: as $\alpha$ decreases, the residual decreases while the penalty increases.
 The L-curve is a log–log plot of these two quantities, and the optimal $\alpha$ is identified at its characteristic corner.
 This approach is fully deterministic and ensures that the inversion procedure involves no arbitrarily tuned parameters.

 The reconstruction of the source function via the Tikhonov regularization is governed by a rigorous mathematical framework that establishes two fundamental properties: numerical stability (well-posedness) and theoretical convergence.
-Specifically, as the noise level $\delta$ in the data tends to zero, the regularized solution $S_\alpha^\delta$ is guaranteed to converge to the true solution $S_t$.
+Specifically, as the noise level in the data tends to zero, the regularized solution $S_\alpha^\epsilon$ is guaranteed to converge to the true solution $S_t$.
 This result can be stated as follows: